SUBJECT

 say

-I loved studying the Childcare course because the it is really interesting and every day we discover and learn something new; either in the lesson or on placement.
-The course provides us with the opportunity to apply what we learn in college in practice through placement opportunities that actually allow us to gain experience in working with children.
+I loved studying the Childcare course because it is really interesting and every day we discover and learn something new; either in the lesson or on placement.
+The course provides us with the opportunity to apply what we learn in college in practice through placement opportunities that allow us to gain experience in working with children.

 Rehab Alhilaly, Carlton Bolling

-APPLY NOW to study in 2023
+APPLY NOW to study in 2024

 New Collaborative Learning Trust New College Pontefract Logo New College Doncaster Logo New College Bradford Logo Wingfield Academy Anston Greenlands Primary School Redscope Primary School Thorpe Hesley Primary School